obonaventure/cnp3/book-2nd/protocols/email.rst

  Message content removed

 Initially, email was used to exchange small messages of ASCII text between computer scientists.
 However, with the growth of the Internet, supporting only ASCII text became a severe limitation for two reasons.
 First of all, non-English speakers wanted to write emails in their native language that often required more characters than those of the ASCII character table.
-Second, many users wanted to send other content than just ASCII text by email such as binary files, images or sound.
+Second, many users wanted to send other content than just ASCII text by email such as binary files, images or sounds.

 .. index Multipurpose Internet Mail Extensions, MIME